 In the past, alimony was reported by both the payer and the recipient.
 Thanks to the Tax Cuts and Jobs Act the rules have changed for some taxpayers.
 Alimony deductions have been eliminated for divorce and separation agreements made or modified after December 31, 2018.

 No more federal penalties for being uninsured

 Under the Affordable Care Act everyone was required to have health insurance, or they’d be penalized on their federal tax return.
 Starting this year that is no longer the case.
 You can skip out on coverage without the fear of being punished by the IRS.
 However, certain states have their own rules.
 Taxpayers in New Jersey, DC and Massachusetts will still be penalized if they’re uninsured.
 No matter how healthy you think you are it’s a good idea to keep your coverage.
 Without it you’ll pay a lot more for treatment if you get sick or injured.
 FYI, medical expenses are one of the leading causes of bankruptcy.

-It will be harder to qualify for the medical expense deduction
+It will be easier to qualify for the medical expense deduction

 If you itemize, you can deduct medical and dental expenses for you, your spouse, and dependents.
 However, you can only deduct the portion that exceeds 7.5% of your adjusted gross income.